 How to get from Larnaca airport to Ayia Napa by taxi

 As soon as you exit the arrival gate of Larnaca airport, you will see a long queue of taxis ready to take you to your destination.
-Journey time from Larnaca airport to Ayia Napa is around 40 minutes, and covers a distance of 50km, so it gives you plenty of time to relax and enjoy the scenery as you ride.
+Journey time for a taxi from Larnaca airport to Ayia Napa is around 40 minutes, and covers a distance of 50km, so it gives you plenty of time to relax and enjoy the scenery as you ride.
 The cost of taxis at Larnaca airport aren’t charged at a flat rate so the cost will depend on the distance you are travelling.

 The cost of taxis at Larnaca airport aren’t charged at a flat rate, the payment is calculated using a taximeter.
 It will cost around 40€ to travel from the airport to Ayia Napa.
 This price includes large luggage items, starting meter tariff, toll passes and VAT, but does not include gratuity.